spangen87/memory-game/README.md

 [Back to top](#contents)
 ### Site Structure
-The Teddy Memory Game is a one page applictaion.
+The Teddy Memory Game is a one page application.
 All buttons and actions are avilable from the screen without the need to scroll.
 The start menu is a div that will be hidden when the game starts, and the game will be hidden when you enter the menu.
 The structure keeps the game in focus, and other elements are planned to be minimalistic.

 [Back to top](#contents)
 ### Design Choices